merement/Dice-GUI/README.md

 ## Acknowledgments

-This project builds on the proof-of-concept work from:
+This project builds on the proof-of-concept work from

 - [dice-stack-GUI](https://github.com/gtsanyal/dice-stack-GUI)